Joel-Singh/summer-scholars/research/articles/gesture-voice-notes.typ

 - Like GestureVoice I would want to review related work on text editing for users with decreased hand mobility.

-- Khan et al, speech bassed text editing system
+- Khan et al, speech based text editing system that already exists

 - Do a preliminary study